 Recruiters often consider cultural and racial diversity when building an inclusive workforce.
 Gender, too, should be taken into account when looking for great talent.
 According to research by McKinsey, companies with gender-diverse executive teams are 21% more likely to report above-average profits.
 To cultivate gender diversity in your workplace, consider the following nine methods.

 1. Go where diverse groups congregate.
 To recruit the best, most diverse talent, you have to show up where they are.
 Top brands have seen success by partnering with colleges, industry associations, and nonprofits.
 Through partnerships with minority-serving organizations, you can access a pool of potential employees from underrepresented gender groups.

 2. In job advertisements, use language that resonates with different candidate demographics.
 Language in job descriptions can either attract or discourage diverse candidates from applying.
-Jumpstart research, for instance, shows that male candidates are 27% more likely to apply for jobs than female candidates.
+Canvas research, for instance, shows that male candidates are 27% more likely to apply for jobs than female candidates.
 To recruit more female employees, adjust the language of your job advertisements.
 Instead of using stereotypically masculine words—like ambitious, competitive, and confident—consider using more feminine words—like honest, loyal, and cooperative.